realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics.md

 **Operational closure** — introduced for tractability — becomes mistaken for **isolation in reality**.

 Consider Classical Mechanics.
 Newton’s equations are operationally closed; they do not account for relativistic effects.
-This does not make Newton’s work "illegitimate."
+This does not make Newton’s work illegitimate.
 It was a masterwork of **Strategic Closure**.
 The epistemic error occurred only when later generations treated that strategic closure as **Structural Exhaustiveness**—assuming that because the model did not describe a speed limit for light, no such limit existed in nature.

 The equations were innocent; the dogmatic interpretation was the failure.